mozilla-services/syncstorage-rs/CONTRIBUTING.md

 ## Code Review

-This project is production Mozilla code and subject to our [engineering practices and quality standards](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Committing_Rules_and_Responsibilities).
-Every patch must be peer reviewed.
+This project is production Mozilla code and subject to the contributing guidelines established in this documentation.
+Every patch must be peer reviewed by a member of the official Sync team.

 ## Git Commit Guidelines